ppy/osu-wiki/wiki/Tournaments/OSIM/1/en.md

    - The loser of the `!roll` gets to decide which team picks first.
    - This rule does not apply in the Qualifier lobbies.
 2. Each team has to ban **one beatmap** (on Group Stage) and **two beatmaps** (on the knock-out stages) from the mappool.
 These beatmaps are not allowed to be picked by any team during the entire match.
    - Each team may ban multiple maps from the same mod pool.
-Either team, however, may *not* ban out a mod pool completely -- for example, in a match with 3 possible HardRock picks in where two HardRock picks have been banned prior, the team that bans next may not ban the remaining HardRock pick as it'll shut down the HardRock mod pool completely for the corresponding match.
+Either team, however, may *not* ban out a mod pool completely -- for example, in a match with 3 possible Hard Rock picks in where two Hard Rock picks have been banned prior, the team that bans next may not ban the remaining Hard Rock pick as it'll shut down the Hard Rock mod pool completely for the corresponding match.
    - Banning does not apply in the Qualifier lobbies.
 3. Each team is free to select one warm-up beatmap.
 Using beatmaps with questionable content is prohibited.
    - Warm-ups do not apply in the Qualifier lobbies.